 When the temperature is rising and you are trying to resist the temptation of wearing a vest in public, or worse, no top at all.
 Then you can do worse than stocking up on linen.
-Its breathability due to a low thread count makes it one of our favourite materials for the warmer months.
+Its breathability due to its low thread count makes it one of our favourite fabrics for the warmer months.

-Put to the back of your minds images of cheesy beach weddings and ridiculously crinkled monstrosities.
-Although we can’t get away from the fact that linen creases, worn right, you can style these inevitable crinkles into a relaxed, worn-in feel.
+Put to the back of your mind images of cheesy beach weddings and ridiculously crinkled monstrosities.
+Although we can’t get away from the fact that linen creases are worn right, you can style these inevitable crinkles into a relaxed, worn-in feel.
 Look wider and you will find some fantastic linen blend combinations that offer more breathability than pure cotton with a lot fewer crinkles.
 The overall end goal is fewer grass skirts and more of a refined smart-casual wardrobe for the summer.

 With more choice than ever for men looking to buy linen this summer, to make things easier, we are going to bring you our best linen outfit inspirations.

 A winning menswear combo and with an ability to withstand the heat like no other, this has beach-front drinks written all over it.
-Just because you are trying to keep as cool as possible though, doesn’t mean you should fall into the trap of loosing your fit too much.
-Neither your linen shirt or shorts should be baggy.
+Just because you are trying to keep as cool as possible though, doesn’t mean you should fall into the trap of losing your fit too much.
+Neither your linen shirt nor shorts should be baggy.
 The key is breathability and a relaxed fit not oversized.
-That means the shorts sit above the knee and the shirt is one step looser than your dress shirt that you might wear for work.
+That means the shorts sit above the knee and the shirt is one step looser than the dress shirt that you might wear for work.

 The style of linen shirt is open to your taste and occasion.
 If you aren’t sure, then we recommend a button-down collar as it sits nicely between smart and casual.